Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States: Exact feedback linearization of flat systems

-with the new input $v$ (instead of $v_{[R-A]}$).
-Computing the time derivative of a function along trajectories of \eqref{eq:closed_loop_system_dynamic_quasistatic_feedback_v2} or along trajectories of \eqref{eq:closed_loop_system_dynamic_feedback_v2} yields exactly the same result.
-For the closed-loop system \eqref{eq:closed_loop_system_dynamic_quasistatic_feedback_v2}, we thus have the linear input-output behavior $y_{[A]}=v$. \end{proof} \begin{rem} Theorem \ref{thm:linerizing_feedback} analogously applies to multi-indices $A$ which do not meet $A\leq R$, only minor modifications of the proof would be required in this case.
-However, since the choice $A=R$ is always possible, and in regard of a subsequently designed tracking control a choice for $A$ which is larger than necessary does not seem to be desirable, we for simplicity assume $A\leq R$. \end{rem}
+\begin{Remark} Theorem \ref{thm:linerizing_feedback} analogously applies to multi-indices $A$ which do not meet ${A\leq R}$, only minor modifications of the proof would be required in this case.
+However, since the choice~${A=R}$ is always possible, and in regard of a subsequently designed tracking control a~choice for~$A$ which is larger than necessary does not seem to be desirable, we for simplicity assume $A\leq R$. \end{Remark}

 For the design of a flatness-based tracking control, the special case $|A|=n$ is particularly interesting, since it ensures a tracking error dynamics of minimal order.
 Furthermore, it has the advantage that according to Theorem \ref{thm:linerizing_feedback} the required feedback is a quasi-static one and no controller states need to be initialized.
-Even though it has been shown in \cite{DelaleauRudolph:1998} that every flat system with a flat output of the general form \eqref{eq:y} can be exactly linearized by a quasi-static feedback of a generalized state, the question whether this is also always possible by a quasi-static feedback of a classical state is still open.
-For the practically most relevant subclass of $(x,u)$-flat systems with flat outputs of the form \eqref{eq:xu_flat_output}, however, the existence of a linearizing quasi-static feedback of a classical state can be deduced by applying results derived in \cite{DelaleauPereiradaSilva:1998-1,DelaleauPereiradaSilva:1998-2} in a differential-algebraic setting.
-In the following subsection, we provide a self-contained proof as well as a systematic construction of such a quasi-static feedback in our geometric framework.
+Even though it has been shown in \cite{DelaleauRudolph:1998} that every flat system with a flat output of the general form \eqref{eq:y} can be exactly linearized by a quasi-static feedback of a generalized state, the question whether this is also always possible by a~quasi-static feedback of a classical state is still open.
+For the practically most relevant subclass of~$(x,u)$-flat systems with flat outputs of the form \eqref{eq:xu_flat_output}, however, the existence of a linearizing quasi-static feedback of a classical state can be deduced by applying results derived in \cite{DelaleauPereiradaSilva:1998-1,DelaleauPereiradaSilva:1998-2} in a differential-algebraic setting.
+In the following subsection, we provide a self-contained proof as well as a~systematic construction of such a quasi-static feedback in our geometric framework.